By Jason Alderman

 • Helpful publications, including Medicare & Your 2011, a highly detailed guide that explains Medicare in easy-to-understand language.

-• Tools to compare prescription plans, hospitals, nursing homes, home health agencies and Medigap plans in your area.
+• Tools to compare plans, hospitals, nursing homes, home health agencies and Medigap plans in your area.

 • Resources to find local doctors and other practitioners who participate in Medicare.